tannerP/FBHackathon_May2015/readme.md

 ##About
 This codebase is a template for Web app that need access control.
 It has 3 features:
-    - Registeer
+    - Register new users
-    - Edit
+    - Edit users
-    - Delete
+    - Delete users

 ##To run this application on your computer
 ##Mac